rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Gnome Core Apps

- The 28 `Core Apps` are installed by Ubuntu and are worth looking at.
-Here are descriptions of four that I find useful.
+ Several of the the 28 `Core Apps` are installed by Ubuntu by default and are worth looking at.
+Here are descriptions of five that I find useful.
 To open them, tap the super key and type the name of the application you want to open.

 - The `Characters` application contains smiley faces, symbols, math characters, etc. that you can insert into documents.
 - The `Fonts` application lists every font available on your system.
 For coding, I installed `Fira Code` and I can view the six different faces of `Fira Code` using the Fonts application.
 - The `Clocks` application is useful if you work with teams in different time zones.
 You can add clocks from any time zone in the world.
 Also included are an Alarm, Stopwatch, amd Timer.
-It's very similar to the clocks app on IOS.
+It's very similar to the clocks app on Apple IOS.
 - The `System Monitor` application is similar to the `Gnome Resources` application but not as comprehensive.
 It's worth looking at.
 Below is a screenshot of the System Monitor application.

 ![screenshot](img/SystemMonitor.resized.png)